 Can Salt Make Dark-Roast Coffee Less Bitter?

-Adding salt to your dark roast coffee can reduce its bitterness because salt enhances our perception of sweetness.
-According to research, when we encounter salty foods or drinks, our brains become more sensitive to sweetness and other pleasant tastes — like those in coffee!
+Adding salt to your dark roast coffee can reduce its bitterness because salt enhances my perception of sweetness.
+According to research, when I encounter salty foods or drinks, my brains become more sensitive to sweetness and other pleasant tastes — like those in coffee!

 Which Coffee Beans Make Less Bitter Coffee?